clean-infrastructure/documentation/README.md

 ## What Is Clean Infrastructure

-We believe a clean infrastructure design is one that follows these design principles:
+We believe a clean infrastructure design is one that:

 - Is based on comprehensive architecture diagrams and well documented best-practice principles.
-- Is deployed in a completely automated fashion using declarative infrastructure code.
--  Infrastructure code is comprehensively tested with automated unit and acceptance tests.
+- Is deployed in a completely automated fashion using declarative infrastructure code with comprehensive and automated tests.
--  Composed of loosely coupled services with explicitly declared and isolated dependencies.
+-  Is composed of loosely coupled services with explicitly declared and isolated dependencies.
 - Relies on disposable resources instead of fixed servers and embraces the principles of elasticity and scalability.
 - Adheres to the least-privilege security model.